MOHRE Freelance Work Permit: How the UAE Mainland Permit Actually Works

 | Health Insurance (mandatory) | 600–3,000+ |

-Total first-year cost: approximately AED 4,000–7,500 before health insurance, or AED 5,000–10,500 fully inclusive depending on insurance tier.
+The listed permit, application, Emirates ID, and medical components total approximately AED 2,970–4,050 before insurance.
+Including the listed insurance range, that is approximately AED 3,570–7,050; separate status, residence, or address charges may apply.
 This is materially cheaper than a premium Dubai free zone setup (AED 16,000–20,000), though the comparison is not perfectly apples-to-apples given the different capabilities of each permit.

 One important note: the MOHRE permit does not automatically include a residence visa.
 If you are transitioning from a family visa, your existing residence continues under family sponsorship until you activate a separate residency path.
 If you are coming in as a visitor, you will need to arrange a residence visa through MOHRE in conjunction with the permit — the process mirrors free zone visa issuance in terms of medical tests and Emirates ID requirements.